Sunday Tribune

 The Sunday Tribune was an Irish Sunday broadsheet newspaper published by Tribune Newspapers plc.
-It was edited in its final years by Nóirín Hegarty, who changed both the tone and the physical format of the newspaper from broadsheet to tabloid.
-Previous editors were Conor Brady, Vincent Browne, Peter Murtagh, Matt Cooper and Paddy Murray.
-The Sunday Tribune was founded in 1980, closed in 1982, relaunched in 1983 and entered receivership in February 2011 after which it ceased to trade.
+It was founded in 1980 as a tabloid, before converting to broadsheet in 1981.
+It closed in 1982 and relaunched in 1983.
+It reverted to tabloid in 2010 and entered receivership in February 2011 after which it ceased to trade.
+Over the years of its publication it was edited by Conor Brady, Vincent Browne, Peter Murtagh, Matt Cooper, Paddy Murray and Nóirín Hegarty.

-Foundation, collapse and first relaunch
+Foundation and collapse

 The newspaper was founded in 1980 by John Mulcahy as a tabloid with Conor Brady (later editor of The Irish Times) as its first editor.
 The format changed to broadsheet with the addition of a colour supplement magazine after the first year.
 It was moderately successful but its growing financial stability (it had not yet made a profit but was moving in that direction) was undermined when its then owner, Hugh McLaughlin, launched the financially misjudged downmarket tabloid Daily News in 1982.
 The News proved to be a publishing disaster, with poor quality printing, bad distribution, and misjudged content, and pulled its sister paper, the Tribune, down with it within weeks.
 The Tribune went into receivership.

+Relaunch

 The title was bought by Vincent Browne, who relaunched it in 1983 and became its editor.

-Second near collapse
+One of the shareholders was Tony Ryan.